Shrimp and Bean Stew

 Stew

-• On medium heat, warm 2 Tbsp olive oil in a pan (can be the same used for the broth), add the onion (and red pepper, if using) and cook until onion is translucent and starting to brown, about 5-6 minutes.
+• On medium heat, warm 2 Tbsp olive oil in a pan (can be the same used for the broth), add the onion and cook until translucent and starting to brown, about 5-6 minutes.
 Add the garlic, paprika, red pepper flakes and anchovies (if using), and cook for about 2 minutes, stirring regularly.

 • Add wine (if using) to deglaze and let the alcohol evaporate.
 Then add shrimp broth and/or water, the cooked beans, the tomatoes, and mix well.
 If you prefer a "soupier" stew, add more broth or water.
 Taste and adjust the seasoning with salt and a pinch of black pepper.
-Bring to a boil, lower the heat and cook for 10 to 15 minutes, stirring occasionally.
+Bring to a boil, lower the heat and cook for 10 to 15 minutes, stirring occasionally, until broth has thickened and beans are soft.

 • Add the shrimp, stir, cover the pan and boil for a few minutes, stirring a couple more times, just until the shrimp is cooked - rosy and opaque.